+MS PS1-1.
 Develop models to describe the atomic composition of simple molecules and extended structures (partially addressed in this resource).

 Also aligned with Utah SEEd 7th grade

 Construct a model using observational evidence to describe the nature of fields that exist between objects that exert forces on each other even though the objects are not in contact.
-Emphasize the cause and effect relationship between properties of objects (such as magnets or electrically-charged objects) and the forces they exert.
+Emphasize the cause-and-effect relationship between properties of objects (such as magnets or electrically charged objects) and the forces they exert.

 Collect and analyze data to determine the factors that affect the strength of electric and magnetic forces.
 Examples could include electromagnets, electric motors, or generators.
 Examples of data could include the effect of the number of turns of wire on the strength of an electromagnet, or of increasing the number or strength of magnets on the speed of an electric motor.